laurencedawson/embr/README.md

 About
 -------
-Lightweight blog built using the CodeIgniter framework.
+Embr is a lightweight blog built using the CodeIgniter framework.
 As it's very early days the list of features is very minimal but currently supports: Basic posts, post indexing and recent posts.
 Commenting provided by Disqus.
 Currently there is no graphical CMS for post creation, deletion etc - SQL for now.

 Example
 -------